Course Scheduling Standards

 The “Basic Data” tab in Maintain Schedule of Classes defines the names of sections, indicates location, defines instruction modes and more.

-If you do not indicate a unique association number for each section of a single component course, students cannot wait list for multiple sections.
+It is important that you assign a unique association number for each section of a single component course, otherwise students are unable to wait list for multiple sections.

 The campus and location fields identify the physical area where a class takes place and are located on the Basic Data tab.
 Please update each section individually to reflect the campus and location associated with departmentally scheduled space or remote instruction.
 If you’ve requested Centrally Scheduled Space (CSS) put the campus and location desired.